amadeus4dev/developer-guides/docs/resources/flights.md

 ```
 #### Search using loyalty programs

-`Flight Offers Price` and `SeatMap Display` APIs both accept Frequent Flyer information so endusers can benefit from their loyalty program.
-When adding Frequent Flyer information, please remember that each airline policy is different, and some require additional information like passenger name, email or phone number to validate the account.
-If validation fails, your user won’t receive their loyalty program advantages.
+`Flight Offers Price` and `SeatMap Display` APIs both accept Frequent Flyer information so end-users can benefit from their loyalty program.
+When adding Frequent Flyer information, please remember that each airline policy is different, and some require additional information, such as passenger name, email or phone number to validate the account.
+If the validation fails, your user won’t receive their loyalty program advantages.

 ### Check flight and fare availability

 With the `Flight Availabilities Search` you can check the flight and fare availability for any itinerary.
 This refers to the full inventory of fares available for an itinerary at any given time.
-The concept of flight availability originated the early days of flight booking as a way for agents to check what options existed for their travelers’ itineraries.
+The concept of flight availability originated in the early days of flight booking as a way for agents to check what options existed for their travelers’ itineraries.

-Here’s an example request for a one-way flight from Mad (MIA) to Atlanta (ATL) for one traveler departing on December 12, 2022:
+Here’s an example request for a one-way flight from Mad (MIA) to Atlanta (ATL) for one traveler departing on December 12, 2021:

 `POST https://test.api.amadeus.com/v1/shopping/availability/flight-availabilities`